If your browser or device is having any trouble displaying our Poker Game, you will find help here. The page below is divided into four sections:

 - Microsoft Edge: Supported on Windows 10.

 Support is offered for iPad and (newer) Android tablets, when using the following browsers.
-Tech support is currently not offered for phones, however, many users have reported a good experience on larger phones, such as the iPhone 6.
+Tech support is currently not offered for phones, however, many users have reported a good experience on larger phones, such as the iPhone 6 and newer.

 - Safari: The latest version is supported on iPad.